infracost/docs/docs/features/cli_commands.md

 If you do not use `infracost comment`, you can still define this metadata as follows:
 1. Set [the applicable environment variables](/docs/features/environment_variables/#environment-variables-to-override-metadata) when you run `infracost breakdown` and `diff`.
 2. If you have multiple Infracost JSON files, run [`infracost output`](#combined-output-formats) to combine them into one Infracost JSON file.
 3. Go to [Infracost Cloud](https://dashboard.infracost.io) > your organization > Org Settings and turn-off the cost estimate dashboard so runs are not uploaded automatically.
+You should also stop using the `INFRACOST_ENABLE_CLOUD` environment variable as you'll upload the results in the following step.
 4. In your CI/CD system, run `infracost upload --path infracost.json`.
 This uploads the Infracost JSON file to Infracost Cloud and associates it with the organization from your `INFRACOST_API_KEY`.
 This command uploads the data regardless of your Org Settings or the `INFRACOST_ENABLE_CLOUD` environment variable.

 If you defined pull request metadata, you should see the cost estimate in your Infracost Cloud dashboard.
 If you did not define pull request metadata, you should see the cost estimate in the Repos page.